 The heart shape with the hole in it (on the left-hand side) will apply the Even-odd Fill-Rule to your object.
 What this means is that if your object has a path that overlaps itself, the areas where it overlaps will be a hole or empty space.

-The Stroke Style tab is almost identical to any other stroke style palette in any vector program.
-The only major difference that I can think of is Illustrator let’s you set the size of the gaps and dashes in its Stroke Style palette.
-Inkscape only gives you an option to off-set the pattern.
+The Stroke Style tab is almost identical to any other stroke style palette in any other vector program.
+The only major difference that I can think of is that Adobe Illustrator lets you set the size of the gaps and dashes in its Stroke Style palette.
+Inkscape only gives you an option to offset the pattern.
 But Inkscape has a large array of pattern presets, so this may not be a huge deal-breaker.

 Inkscape’s Layers Palette

 Yes, Inkscape does have layers.
-You can toggle between them in ether the Status Bar or within the Layers Palette.
-The Layers Pallet does a few other major functions that most of us would expect from any serious graphics program: creation and deletion of layers, name layers, lock, hide, Blend Modes, and Opacity.
-You can also move layers up and down the stack, but you have to use the arrow buttons in the Layers Palette.
-Unfortunately you can’t freely drag the around individual layers.
-From a user’s perspective, that can be an annoyance.
+You can toggle between them within the Layers Palette.
+The Layers Pallet does a few other major functions that most of us would expect from any serious graphics program: creation and deletion of layers, named layers, lock, hide, Blend Modes, and Opacity.
+You can also move layers up and down the stack by easily dragging and dropping or with the arrow buttons.
+As a bonus, you can also nest layers within layers via drag and drop.

 But there are keystrokes to move layers up and down the stack.
 (Which can also be found in the Layers menu.):

-- To move a layer up, Ctrl-Shift-Page Up
+- To move a layer up, Command/Ctrl-Shift-Page Up

-- To move a layer down, Ctrl-Shift-Page Down
+- To move a layer down, Command/Ctrl-Shift-Page Down

-- To move a layer to the top of the stack, Ctrl-Shift-Home
+- To move a layer to the top of the stack, Command/Ctrl-Shift-Home

-- To move a layer to the bottom of the stack, Ctrl-Shift-End
+- To move a layer to the bottom of the stack, Command/Ctrl-Shift-End

-- Ctrl-Page Up: to move up a layer.
+- Command/Ctrl-Page Up: to move up a layer.

-- Ctrl-Page Down: to move down a layer
+- Command/Ctrl-Page Down: to move down a layer

 Align and Distribute Palette

 Inkscape’s Align and Distribute Palette is much like any other similar align and distribute palette.
-But Inkscape’s version take alignment a step further.
+Inkscape 1.2’s version takes has more features and is expanded to three tabs.
+Align, Grid, and Circular.

 The Align Section

-Within the Align section of the Align and Distribute Pallet, you can align your object relative to the last selected, first selected, biggest object, smallest object, the page, the drawing, and the selection.
+Within the Align Section of the Align Tab, you can align your objects relative to the last selected, first selected, biggest object, smallest object, the page, the drawing, and the selection area.
 Inkscape even gives you the option to treat multiple selections as a group.

 Other Things to Know

-Grouping and ungrouping vector objects is pretty commonly done in most vector programs.
-To group selections, click in the menu bar > Object > Group, or you can use the keystroke Ctrl-G. To Ungroup a collection of objects click in the menu bar > Object > Ungroup, or you can use the keystroke Shift-Ctrl-G.
+Grouping and ungrouping vector objects are pretty commonly done in most vector programs.
+To group selections, click in the Menu Bar > Object > Group, or you can use the keystroke Command/Ctrl-G. To Ungroup a collection of objects click in the menu bar > Object > Ungroup, or you can use the keystroke Shift-Command/Ctrl-G.

 Object to Path

-By this point, you’ll already know about specific objects you can create in Inkscape, and that they can be filled and stroked like paths. (ie – squares, circles, stars, 3D boxes, spirals, text, etc.) Eventually you’ll want to manipulate these objects further or merge them with other paths or objects.
-To convert any object into an edible path, click in the menu bar > Path > Object to Path.
-Or you can use the keystroke Shift-Ctrl-C.
+By this point, you’ll already know about specific objects you can create in Inkscape, and that they can be filled and stroked like paths. (ie – squares, circles, stars, 3D boxes, spirals, text, etc.) Eventually, you’ll want to manipulate these objects further or merge them with other paths or objects.
+To convert any object into an edible path, click in the Menu Bar > Path > Object to Path.
+Or you can use the keystroke Shift-Command/Ctrl-C.

 Stroke to Path

 Stroke to Path is another common action in most vector programs that allows you to convert any path with a stroke into a path itself.
-You can find this in the menu bar > Path > Stroke to Path.
-Or you can use the keystroke Ctrl-Atl-C.
+You can find this in the Menu Bar > Path > Stroke to Path.
+Or you can use the keystroke Command/Ctrl-Atl-C.

 - Union: Ctrl +